ChrisEssery/group-project/Portfolio/UX_Design.md

 [![ideas.png](https://i.postimg.cc/GtcMx9sp/ideas.png)](https://postimg.cc/MMFbW65k)

+Overall, this design and ideation phase was an excellent way to bounce around ideas and hone in on a limited range of games our SPA could deploy.
+But it required refinement.
+In particular, we needed to improve and enhance the UI design.
+So, we moved on to produce a paper prototype, prototype video, UI wireframe and an updated UI wireframe.
+It is to this we now turn.

 ### Evolution of UI Design

 **Version 1: paper prototype**

-At this stage, we used the shared powerpoint in Teams to brainstorm and design each web page separately with considration of  the content and funcionaility of each page.
+At this stage, we used the shared powerpoint in Teams to brainstorm and design each web page separately with consideration of the content and functionality of each page.

 **Version 2: short paper prototype video**